justinkelly/justinkelly.github.io/_posts/2021-09-20-using-ai-to-automatically-transcribe-1890s-handwritten-jenkins-diaries-from-the-state-library-of-victoria.md

 ## Introduction

 In 1997, the State Library of Victoria (SLV) acquired 25 volumes of the handwritten diaries of Joseph Jenkins - itinerant labourer in gold rush era Central Victoria.
-Around 2010 an internal SLV project was started by staff and volunteers to manually transcribe the Jenkins diaries.
-In the last 10 years, 16 of the 25 volumes have been transcribed - with an accuracy of around 99% of words being transcribed.
+In 2018, an internal SLV project was started by staff and volunteers to manually transcribe the Jenkins diaries.
+In the last 13 years, 21 of the 25 volumes have been transcribed - with an accuracy of around 99% of words being transcribed.

 In 2019, I received the SLV Digital Fellowship ( [https://www.slv.vic.gov.au/interact-with-us/fellowships/digital-fellowship/2019-fellow-justin-kelly](https://www.slv.vic.gov.au/interact-with-us/fellowships/digital-fellowship/2019-fellow-justin-kelly) ) to look at using computer vision and related AI technologists to automatically enrich the metadata for SLV digital records.